RedHatQE/ocp-gitlab-runner/README.md

 ## runner.Dockerfile

-This image based on RHEL7 Atomic to minimize the resource consumption.
+This image based on UBI7-minimal to minimize the resource consumption.
 Contains `gitlab-runner` executable that talks to Gitlab CI and spawns builder pods via `kubernetes` executor.
 Besides it includes an internal Red Hat IT root certificate.